opensearch-project/project-website/_posts/2023-04-27-segment-replication.md

 ## Segment replication or document replication

-Choose **segment replication** if:
+**Segment replication** is best suited for your deployment if:

-- Your cluster deployment has low replica counts (for example, log analytics).
+* Your cluster deployment has low replica counts (1--2 replicas).
+This is typically true for log analytics deployments.

-- Your workload prioritizes high ingestion rate with a low search volume.
+* Your deployment has a high ingestion rate and relatively low search volume.

-- Your application is not sensitive to replication lag.
+* Your application is not sensitive to replication lag.

-Choose **document replication** if:
+* The network bandwidth between the nodes is ample for the high volume of data transfer between nodes in segment replication configuration.

+**Document replication** is better for your deployment and segment replication does not work well if:

-- Your cluster deployment has high replica counts and you value low replication lag.
+* Your cluster deployment has high replica counts (more than 3) and you value low replication lag.
+This is typically true for search deployments.
+* Deployments that cannot tolerate replication lag.
+In deployments such as search, where the data consistency between all replicas is critical, we do not recommend segment replication because of its high latency.
+* In instances of insufficient network bandwidth for expedient data transfer for the number of replicas.

 You can validate the replication lag across your cluster with the [CAT Segment Replication API](https://opensearch.org/docs/latest/api-reference-cat/cat-segment-replication/).

 See the [Benchmarks](#benchmarks) section for benchmarking test results with various cluster configurations and results discussion.